Mechanisms for belief elicitation without ground truth: Applied research

-\textcite{goel_infochain_2020} propose to use IEWV mechanisms for providing information to blockchain-based applications.
-Whilst blockchain technology essentially tries to circumvent the need for trusted third parties, whenever a real-world variable is needed to resolve smart contracts, which are simply digital contracts on the blockchain, such as whether shipment of an order occurred, access to truth is necessary. \textcite{goel_infochain_2020} suggest to use IEWV mechanisms to incentivize truth-telling in a crowd of non-partisan individuals.
-Thus, the crowd becomes the trusted third party that judges over the smart contract.

 \textcite{schoenegger_experimental_2023} proposes to use incentives in experimental philosophy.
 Incentivization in experimental philosophy is not straightforward as ground truth is exactly the subject to be debated.
-However, most IEWV mechanisms are built around the assumption that subjects perceive a noisy signal from a \textit{shared} observable truth.
+However, most IEWV mechanisms are built around the assumption that respondents perceive a noisy signal from a \textit{shared} observable truth.
 Whether this is the case in areas of philosophy is not clear.
-The author conducted a randomized controlled trial where one group of subjects did receive a base payment and one group was scored with the BTS.
+The author conducted a randomized controlled trial where one group of respondents received a fixed reward for participation and one group was rewarded with the BTS.
 The study too deployed the intimidation method.
-Subjects were sourced from Prolific.
-The study finds that telling subjects that they will be scored better, if they honestly answer, changes responses on four out of seven philosophical questions significantly.
-However, a follow-up investigation by \textcite{schoenegger_taking_2022} find largely different results.
-In this study the intimidated group did not give responses as different to the control group as in the prior study.
-The second study employed different questions albeit not completely different topics.
+Respondents were sourced from Prolific.
+The study finds that telling respondents that they will be scored better, if they report truthfully, changes responses on four out of seven philosophical questions significantly.
+However, a follow-up investigation by \textcite{schoenegger_taking_2022} produced a null result.
+The second study employed different questions, albeit not completely different topics.
 Therefore, it is hard to attribute causes for the different results.
-Overall, the studies results still support the notion that changing incentives and using the intimidation method affects responses, but the results warrant closer examination and more future research is needed to disentangle the effects of incentives on answers in experimental philosophy.
+Overall, the studies' results still support the notion that changing incentives and using the intimidation method affects responses, but the results warrant closer examination and more future research is needed to disentangle the effects of incentives on reports in experimental philosophy.